shcaba/SS-DL-tool/README.md

 # The Stock Assessment Continuum Tool (previously Stock Synthesis Data-Limited Tool)

 The Stock Assessment Continuum Tool was developed by Dr. Jason Cope (NWFSC - NOAA) and uses Stock Synthesis (SS3) (Methot and Wetzel 2013) to implement a variety of assessment configurations.
 This tool was initially built to implement several standard data-limited assessment methods within the SS3 modeling framework.
 Now, it has been expanded to be able to implement more complex and data-rich configurations.
 The tool builds Stock Synthesis input files for provided data and life history information.
 Under a unified framework, additional data and SS3 options can be added as it becomes available, either within the tool itself, if that feature would be useful to the wider community of stock assessment scientists, or options can be changed directly in the Stock Synthesis input files (example input files used by the tool found [here](https://github.com/shcaba/SS-DL-tool/tree/master/SSS_files/sssexample_BH)).
 It produces full plots and tables for each model run via the [{r4ss}](https://github.com/r4ss/r4ss) package and additional screen output for straightforward interpretation.
 The [Stock Synthesis team](https://github.com/nmfs-stock-synthesis) endorses this tool as a way to help users provide input data and model settings rather than changing the SS3 text-based input files directly.
-Eidi Kikuchi and Dr. Luis Gustavo Cardoso have assisted with the following user guide.
 For more information on how to use the tool and on the concept of the stock assessment continuum, please see this [video](https://www.youtube.com/watch?v=NFJPoFJ9qyo).

+THANK YOU to the following people who have contributed signigicantly to this application:  Luis Gustavo Cardoso, Eidi Kikuchi, Elizabeth Perl, Brian Snouffer, and Ben Williams.

 # Installing libraries
 ```R